SEMICeu/documentation/editorial_flow.md

 1. Find the latest UML master data.

     The latest published UML file is located in the **Core Person Vocabulary repository** (5).

     To start editing, copy this version of the file to the Thema repository (1).

 2. Edit the UML file in the Thema repository

-   The editor, edit the copy in the Thema repository, adding the property 'baptismalName' with the following annotations: i) label and definition in English, ii) and the assigned URI.
+   The editor edits the copy in the Thema repository, adding the property 'baptismalName' with the following annotations: i) label and definition in English, ii) and the assigned URI.

    After finishing the editing, the editor commits the UML file to the Thema repository.

 ## Part 2: Generate data specification artefacts using the toolchain ([video](https://github.com/SEMICeu/documentation/blob/main/images/step2.mp4?raw=true))

 3. Trigger the toolchain

    The editor selects the commit hash corresponding to the UML file update in the Thema repository.

    Using this commit hash, the editor updates the **publication points** (6) in the publication repository.

    In the demonstration video, the `branchtag` attribute of the publication points are updated with the new commit hash.
    This change will trigger the artefact generation process.
 The progress of the generation process can be followed in **CircleCI** (7).